 This open public forum is being presented by the National Guild for Community Arts Education as part of the program for the 8th annual Conference for Community Arts Education, November 15-18.

-A number of leaders have begun recognizing this process flaw, and have committed to co-designing next generation systems with young people whose outcomes are justice.
-Inspired by the multi-city conference Create Justice, organizers in the San Francisco Bay Area have forged partnerships between adults and teens who work with four seminal youth centered organizations, Youth Speaks, Destiny Arts Center, Berkeley High School's CAS program, and YBCA's Youth Fellows.
+Policy and programming for and about young people is stronger when young people are included in the planning process.
+But as obvious as that may seem, co-designing next generation systems with young people has not been standard practice.
+Until now.
+Inspired by the multi-city Create Justice conference, key organizers in the San Francisco Bay Area have forged exemplary partnerships between adults and teens at four youth centered organizations: Youth Speaks, Destiny Arts Center, Berkeley High School's CAS program, and YBCA's Youth Fellows.

-Join us this evening for an overview of what co-designed systems look like in principle, and participate in a cross-generational workshop on the ground to experience what this modality feels like in practice.
+Join us on Wednesday, November 15 from 6:00-8:00pm at the Curran Theatre in San Francisco for an illuminating overview of what co-designed systems look like in principle, and participate in a cross-generational workshop to experience what this modality feels like in practice.